juanlu-sanz/Genghis/README.md

 ####Ok, the code works but, well, it's a little messy!

 Yes I know and yes, I apologize.
-Unfortunately I didn't have as much time as I wished for cleaning code and improving performace, however after exams I plan on redoing the tool using the framework [Laravel].
+Unfortunately I didn't have as much time as I wanted to for cleaning code and improving performance, however after exams I plan on redoing the tool using the framework [Laravel].

 ####Awesome, can I install it from here?